Kushagra164/Passenger-Re-accommodation-for-a-planned-Schedule-Change/README.md

 Quadratic Unconstrained Binary Optimization (QUBO) serves as a mathematical framework for binary optimization, with the primary goal of minimizing or maximizing a quadratic objective function.
-To leverage quantum computing for solving QUBO matrices, quantum annealing is employed—an approach that begins in a higher-energy state, enabling the system to find optimal solutions.
+To leverage quantum computing for solving QUBO matrices, quantum annealing is employed—an approach that begins in a higher-energy state,and thereafter keeps transitioning to lower energy states, thus enabling the system to find optimal solutions.
 This process is facilitated through the utilization of the Ising model, which transforms QUBO problems into the Ising Hamiltonian.

 D-Wave Systems, a pioneer in quantum computing, offers D-Wave Leap—a cloud-based service providing remote access to quantum processors.
 The Leap Hybrid Solver, a feature of D-Wave Leap, seamlessly integrates classical and quantum processing.
 By leveraging D-Wave's quantum processing unit (QPU) in conjunction with classical computing, it offers an effective solution for addressing complex optimization problems.